Skin is beautiful at any age.

 During the first few years of menopause, the skin will lose a significant amount of collagen and moisture.
 Ingredients in the skin start to deplete with age.
 We can lose up to 50% of natural hyaluronic acid, which keeps skin hydrated and plump.

 Your skin will continue to thin, dry, and sag” as your 50s progress, which is why it is important to introduce a routine of skincare that will help to replenish ingredients that start to diminish with age such as DNA age delay complex or a replenishing moisturiser like Fortify barrier repair.

 For those who want to delve deeper and understand the science of the skin and why these changes occur, we have dedicated a whole article to it, which you can read all about here.

-So as we can see skin can drastically change – and will continue this change through the decades, which means your skincare routine should too.
+So as we can see, skin can drastically change and continue this change through the decades, which means your skincare routine should too.